sdhfjf/right-now/README.md

 - **P2P Communication**: The website supports direct communication between peers, eliminating the need for a central server and promoting a decentralized architecture.
 - **Automatic Propagation**: Once connected, the initial peer ID is continuously propagated between all participants, ensuring automatic peer discovery and connectivity without further user input.

+## Problems

+1. **Scalability**: As the number of peers grows, the system may struggle with scaling efficiently.
+Managing larger peer groups could introduce issues with synchronization, peer discovery delays, and network overhead.

+2. **STUN Server Requirement**: The P2P network  relies on a STUN server for peer discovery.
+However, the STUN server might not always be available, and when it is, it is often used inefficiently, leading to unnecessary bottlenecks and overhead in peer communication.

+3. **Poor Network Approach**: The current networking strategy may not be optimal for handling dynamic connections, NAT traversal, and peer management.
+This could result in suboptimal performance, especially in environments with variable network conditions, high latency, or restrictive firewalls.